area-of-dev/Thorium.AppImage/README.md

 # Thorium.AppImage

 AppImage for Tor + Chromium as a browser.
+Using the link below you can download the latest AppImage [build](https://github.com/area-of-dev/Thorium.AppImage/releases/download/latest/Thorium.AppImage).

 ## How to build